Nature inclusive teaching Community of practice

 3. Earth Day

 Have you ever celebrated Earth Day?
 On 22nd of April it's Earth Day, a day to celebrate life on earth and share a moment of gratitude that so many life forms support our daily lives.
-During this celebration, we will organise several workshops, an intergenerational lunch and create a ceremonial moment on campus.
+During lunchtime on campus, take a moment away from your desk for a celebratory moment to come together as WUR community: staff, students and visitors, to celebrate and pay respect to life in all its forms.
 Everyone is welcome, save the date!

 4. In-depth day in the forest